 9 Everyday Habits That Might Lead to Dementia, Say Experts

 "Growing evidence indicates that people can reduce their risk of cognitive decline by adopting key lifestyle habits," says the Alzheimer's Association.
 "When possible, combine these habits to achieve maximum benefit for the brain and body.
 Start now.
 It's never too late or too early to incorporate healthy habits."
-Read on—and to ensure your health and the health of others, don't miss these Sure Signs You Had COVID and Didn't Know It.
+Read on—Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 You're Not Fueling Up Right

 "Eat a healthy and balanced diet that is lower in fat and higher in vegetables and fruit to help reduce the risk of cognitive decline," says the Alzheimer's Association.
 "Although research on diet and cognitive function is limited, certain diets, including Mediterranean and Mediterranean-DASH (Dietary Approaches to Stop Hypertension), may contribute to risk reduction."

 You're Not Taking Care of Your Mental Health

 "Some studies link a history of depression with increased risk of cognitive decline, so seek medical treatment if you have symptoms of depression, anxiety or other mental health concerns," says the Alzheimer's Association.
 "Also, try to manage stress."